-In the PPO phase of RLHF, our primary objective is to adjust the language model's policy, πθ, to generate responses that maximize the expected reward given by the learned reward model (RM).
-However, optimizing solely for the RM score presents significant risks.
-The policy might rapidly shift into regions of the policy space that yield high rewards according to the RM but produce outputs that are nonsensical, repetitive, or stylistically inconsistent with the desired behavior learned during Supervised Fine-Tuning (SFT).
-This phenomenon can be viewed as the policy "overfitting" to the reward model, potentially exploiting its inaccuracies or limitations (a form of reward hacking), or simply forgetting the fundamental language generation capabilities it previously possessed.
+The Proximal Policy Optimization (PPO) phase in Reinforcement Learning from Human Feedback (RLHF) aims to adjust the language model's policy, πθ, to generate responses that maximize the expected reward from a learned reward model (RM).
+Optimizing solely for the RM score, however, carries significant risks.
+The policy could rapidly shift into policy space regions that yield high RM rewards but produce outputs that are nonsensical, repetitive, or stylistically inconsistent with the desired behavior established during an initial Supervised Fine-Tuning (SFT) stage.
+This phenomenon suggests the policy 'overfitting' to the reward model, potentially exploiting its inaccuracies or limitations (a form of reward hacking), or simply forgetting the fundamental language generation capabilities it had prior to this phase.

 To mitigate this, PPO incorporates a penalty term based on the Kullback-Leibler (KL) divergence.
 The KL divergence, denoted as DKL(πθ∣∣πref), measures the difference between two probability distributions.
 In the context of RLHF, it quantifies how much the current policy πθ has deviated from a reference policy, πref.
 Typically, this reference policy is the model obtained after the SFT phase, let's call it πSFT.